 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Resources for research in American studies and history.

 Includes most of the Statistical Abstract of the United States.
 Data from the earliest times to the present on employment, income, saving, poverty, construction, housing, consumer price indexes, and others.

 Includes most of the statistical series from the Statistical Abstract of the United States.
 The electronic version is based on the five volume print edition of 2006 -- copy in Lau Ref: HA202.H57

 Social Explorer provides quick and easy access to current and historical census data and demographic information.
 The easy-to-use web interface lets users create maps and reports to illustrate, analyze, and understand demography and social change.
+Users can create a free account in order to save, share, and collaborate on maps and projects.
 In addition to its comprehensive data resources, Social Explorer offers features and tools to meet the needs of demography experts and novices alike.
 From research libraries to classrooms to government agencies to corporations to the front page of the New York Times, Social Explorer helps the public engage with society and science.

 The iPOLL databank offers access to nearly half a million survey questions and answers asked in the U.S. by more than 150 survey organizations from the 1930's to the present.

 Also included is access to the archives and publications of the Roper Center for Public Opinion Research, which contain over 17,000 datasets, JPOLL (Japanese Public Opinion), Japanese Data Library, Latin American Databank, and all issues of Public Perspective Magazine.
 Registration is necessary.